Key Takeaway

 Budget Considerations

 Tirzepatide is expensive at retail pricing.
 Check your university health plan for coverage.
 Many plans cover weight loss medication with a prior authorization when BMI criteria are met.
-Compounded alternatives through telehealth providers offer more accessible pricing for students without comprehensive insurance.
+Compounded alternatives through telehealth providers offer more accessible pricing for students without thorough insurance.
 From $349

 Frequently Asked Questions